EasyRPG/buildscripts/windows/README.md

 ``[BUILD_TYPE]`` with Debug, Release or RelWithDebInfo.
 This is even needed when generating Visual Studio Projects, otherwise the wrong library versions are selected because not all have a debug suffix.

-In case you used x86-windows or x64-windows change the triplet accordingly and use ``SHARED_RUNTIME=ON``.